B2B e-commerce platform Udaan raises $280 million – TechCrunch

 Reliance Retail also maintains a partnership with Facebook for WhatsApp integration.
 Facebook, which invested $5.7 billion in Jio Platforms earlier this year, has said that it will explore various ways to work with Reliance to digitize the nation’s mom and pop stores, as well as other small- and medium-sized businesses.

 For JioMart, Reliance Retail is working with retail shops, giving them a digital point-of-sale machine to make it easier for them to accept money electronically.
-It is also allowing these shops to buy their inventory from Reliance Retail, and then using their physical presence as delivery points.
+It is also allowing these shops to buy their inventory from Reliance Retail, and then use their physical presence as delivery points.
 The platform is currently largely focused on grocery delivery, however.
 In a recent report to clients, Goldman Sachs analysts estimated that Reliance could become the largest player in online grocery within three years.

 Further reading: